Domhnall Gleeson: Career

-2001–2009: Theatre and early recognition
+2001–2009: Beginnings and early recognition

 After graduating, Gleeson began directing and writing for both film and stage.
 He first appeared in the British television miniseries Rebel Heart in 2001 with James D'Arcy and Paloma Baeza.
 Gleeson made his film debut in Martin McDonagh's short film Six Shooter in 2004, which starred his father.
 The film won the Academy Award for Best Live Action Short Film.
 He was featured in a small role in the 2005 horror comedy Boy Eats Girl.
 In 2006, Gleeson starred in the feature film Studs, with his father appearing alongside him.
 He was among the main cast members of RTÉ comedy television series The Last Furlong in 2005.
 Gleeson appeared on the Broadway theatre show The Lieutenant of Inishmore at age twenty-three, receiving a Tony Award nomination for his role as the dim-witted Davey.
 In late 2007, Gleeson played Herbert Pocket in the Hugh Leonard adaptation of Charles Dickens's Great Expectations at the Gate Theatre in Dublin.
 The role was described as being "wittily played" by Irish Independent critic Bruce Arnold.
 Earlier that year he had a role as Bobby in the David Mamet play American Buffalo, also at the Gate Theatre.

 In 2008, Gleeson starred in the one-off RTÉ comedy sketch show Your Bad Self, which was broadcast on 26 December that year and later developed into a series in 2010.
 In March 2009, it was confirmed that he had been cast as Bill Weasley in the film Harry Potter and the Deathly Hallows.
 His father, Brendan, plays Alastor Moody in the series.
 Gleeson had initially been reluctant to act alongside his father in the same film but later changed his mind.
 In 2006, he said of his acting: "I'd been very certain about not wanting to do the acting thing because of my father.
 I thought I'd always have the father-son thing of 'He got you the role'."
 The 2009 HBO television film A Dog Year starring Jeff Bridges, featured Gleeson as handyman Anthony Armstrong.
 Also that year, in the film Sensation, Gleeson played the role of a young farmer whose "soulless encounter" with a call-girl "develops into a bittersweet love story".